 Gracy Sarkissian, Wasserman Center for Career Development

-Tassamai Saweitipul, Polytechnic School of Engineering
+Tassamai Saweitipul, Tandon School of Engineering

 Joshua Shirkey, Gallatin School of Individualized Study